NgHuyn/Automated-Data-Pipeline-Platform-for-Movie-Analytics/README.md

    - Triggered manually through the Prefect UI.

 2. **Automated ETL Pipeline**:
-   - Runs automatically every 7 days.
+    - **Run Frequency**: Automatically triggers every 7 days.
+    - **Functionality**:
+      1. **Add New Movies**:
+         - Fetches data (reviews, genres, cast, crew, and other metadata) for movies released in the past 7 days and integrates them into the database.
+      2. **Targeted Updates for Popular Movies**:
-   - Updates weekly data and fetches reviews for the top 10 most popular movies based on TMDB popularity scores.
+         - Prioritizes updating reviews for the **top 10 most popular movies** from the past 7 days (based on `popularity` scores).
+         - After completing these updates, recalculates and updates the new list of the top 10 popular movies.
 ---

 ## Installation